-TRANSLATOR Programs NURSING Programs (Listed Alphabetically) THE MASTER OF SCIENCE DEGREE IN NURSING Programs (Listed by Department) Admission Requirements Programs (Listed by Faculty) 1) All general regulations of the Faculty of Graduate Studies and Research admission requirements are applicable.
-Graduate Diploma Programs 2) Applicants must have a Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
-Consideration may be given to nurse applicants holding degrees in other cognate disciplines.
-Search the Graduate Calendar 3) Applicants must have maintained an overall 70% average in their undergraduate nursing program.
-Foreword 4) Applicants must be eligible for a current certificate of registration with the College of Nurses of Ontario.
-Glossary 5) Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.
-Courses Alphabetical by Department 6) An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement).
-Admission Information Application Information Applicants whose native language is not English must submit certification of English proficiency (official TOEFL score or equivalent MELAB).
-Awards and Financial Aid 8) Applications for admission must be completed by February 15 (or until seats have been filled).
-Registration Academic Regulations 9) An interview may be required.
-Faculty Regulations Degree Requirements Additional Degrees 1) Candidates for the Master of Science degree in Nursing will pursue studies in one of two fields: Exam and Grading Procedures (a) Advanced Clinical Nursing (b) Nursing Leadership Authorship and Plagiarism 2) The requirements for a MScN may be satisfied by pursuing a program of studies consisting of six prescribed courses and Graduation a thesis.
-Faculty of Graduate Studies Additional information concerning the procedure for theses and major papers may be obtained from the coordinator of graduate studies.
-Graduate Faculty Designation 3) Prescribed courses: Calendars NURS-8810.
-Theoretical Foundations of Nursing Undergraduate Calendar NURS-8820.
-Advanced Statistics NURS-8830.
-Research Methods in Nursing Previous Calendars NURS-8910 Advanced Professional Nursing Practicum Course Numbering System and either NURS-8850 and NURS-8860, or NURS-8880 and NURS-8890, depending on the selected area of focus.
-Research Institutes 4) Clinical Judgement in Nursing Practice will involve one term of full-time study in a setting selected in consultation with the Statement of Responsibility student.
-Students will select individuals, families, groups, populations and/or communities in various health care facilities, Statistics Canada Disclaimer and/or community settings, to develop their knowledge and skill for advanced nursing practice.
-Notice of Disclosure, Confidentiality and Use of 5) All candidates' programs are subject to approval by the graduate coordinator.
-Personal Data Main University Secretariat 6) The minimum grade required in all graduate courses is 70%.
-Any student who does not successfully complete a course may repeat it once at the discretion of the Dean of the Faculty of Nursing and the Dean of Graduate Studies and Researches the student may not repeat more than one course.
-7) The maximum time limit for part-time is five years; full-time is 3 years.
-9) Students of the Faculty of Nursing are required to demonstrate behaviours consistent with the "Professional Standards for Registered Nurses and Registered Practical Nurses, Standards for the Therapeutic Nurse-Client Relationship and the Ethical Framework for Nurses in Ontario" of the College of Nurses of Ontario, and "Explanation of Professional Misconduct" of the College of Nurses of Ontario," and the academic policies of the University of Windsor.
+THE MASTER OF SCIENCE DEGREE IN NURSING

+- 1) All general regulations of the Faculty of Graduate Studies and Research admission requirements are applicable. - 2) Applicants must have a Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
+Consideration may be given to nurse applicants holding degrees in other cognate disciplines. - 3) Applicants must have maintained an overall 70% average in their undergraduate nursing program. - 4) Applicants must be eligible for a current certificate of registration with the College of Nurses of Ontario. - 5) Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor. - 6) An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement). - 7) Applicants whose native language is not English must submit certification of English proficiency (official TOEFL score or equivalent MELAB). - 8) Applications for admission must be completed by February 15 (or until seats have been filled). - 9) An interview may be required.

+- 1) Candidates for the Master of Science degree in Nursing will pursue studies in one of two fields: - (a) Advanced Clinical Nursing - (b) Nursing Leadership - 2) The requirements for a MScN may be satisfied by pursuing a program of studies consisting of six prescribed courses and a thesis.

+Additional information concerning the procedure for theses and major papers may be obtained from the coordinator of graduate studies.

+3) Prescribed courses:

+NURS-8910 Advanced Professional Nursing Practicum

+and either NURS-8850 and NURS-8860, or NURS-8880 and NURS-8890, depending on the selected area of focus.

+- 4) Clinical Judgement in Nursing Practice will involve one term of full-time study in a setting selected in consultation with the student.
+Students will select individuals, families, groups, populations and/or communities in various health care facilities, and/or community settings, to develop their knowledge and skill for advanced nursing practice. - 5) All candidates' programs are subject to approval by the graduate coordinator. - 6) The minimum grade required in all graduate courses is 70%.
+Any student who does not successfully complete a course may repeat it once at the discretion of the Dean of the Faculty of Nursing and the Dean of Graduate Studies and Research.
+The student may not repeat more than one course. - 7) The maximum time limit for part-time is five years; full-time is 3 years. - 9) Students of the Faculty of Nursing are required to demonstrate behaviours consistent with the "Professional Standards for Registered Nurses and Registered Practical Nurses, Standards for the Therapeutic Nurse-Client Relationship and the Ethical Framework for Nurses in Ontario" of the College of Nurses of Ontario, and "Explanation of Professional Misconduct" of the College of Nurses of Ontario," and the academic policies of the University of Windsor.

+Failure of any Nursing student to conform to the principles of these documents may result in dismissal from any of the

 Failure of any Nursing student to conform to the principles of these documents may result in dismissal from any of the Faculty of Nursing's programs.